domenico-suriano/SentinAir/README.md

 -b) added drivers for bh1750 (luxmeter) and mcp342x (ADC Pi converter)

 -c) updated the user guide.
 More clarifications and examples concerning "How to write new device drivers".
-Information about the use of the ADC Pi.
+Added information about the use of the ADC Pi.

 -d) added device driver templates to facilitate the process of writing new device drivers (see the user guide).